Published: April 29, 2020

 Another great reason to develop a courier company app is that it makes your finances more transparent and accountable.

-Now you can track all revenue, both in cash and online payments.
-Until the courier checks out, the system will keep track of money he has collected in cash, checks and credit card transactions.
+Now you can track all revenue in both cash and online payments.
+Until the courier checks out, the system will keep track of money they have collected in cash, checks and credit card transactions.
 Later on, this info can be used for analysis and strategy planning.

 Except for the revenue, creating a courier tracking app will provide you with insights on your expenses.
 It may relate to couriers’ salaries, vehicle maintenance and fuel expenses.